MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ## Supported configurations and mrsdeploy usage

 The R functions used for remote execution are provided in the `mrsdeploy` package.
-However, the `mrsdeploy` package can only be used **After Microsoft R Server has been configured to operationalize analytics**.
+However, the `mrsdeploy` package can only be used **After Microsoft R Server has been [configured to operationalize analytics](configure-enterprise.md)**.
+Ask your administrator if you are unsure if this has been configured for R Server.

 Read the introductory article ["`mrsdeploy` functions"](../mrsdeploy/mrsdeploy.md) for the supported R Client and R Server configurations for this package and remote execution as well as for a list of the [remote execution functions](../mrsdeploy/mrsdeploy.md#remote-functions) contained in that package.
 In that article, you can also learn how to load the package.